mic-web/coursera-node-express-mongodb-assignments/README.md

 # Example solutions for assignments

-Coursera provides a course "Server-side Development with NodeJS, Express and MongoDB" that's a good starting point for learning NodeJS, Express and MongoDB.
+Coursera provides a course "Server-side Development with NodeJS, Express and MongoDB that's a good starting point for learning the ME(R)N stack.

 This repository contains my solutions for all assignments.
 On top of that I added some tools that help during development (e.g. ESLint, Prettier).